Deploy Robotic Processes and Apps

 - Repeat the previous steps for each robotic process you're exporting.

-- Provide the packages to the person or team who's responsible for deploying the robotic process in the new environment.
+- Provide the packages to the person or team responsible for deploying the robotic process in the new environment.

 - Prepare the deployment package.

-- NOTE: The developer must make sure all robotic process dependencies in Appian are accounted for (including process models, document folders, and web APIs).
+The developer must make sure all robotic process dependencies in Appian are accounted for (including process models, document folders, and web APIs).
 There won't be any warnings on either import or export if dependencies referenced by the robotic process aren't present.

 Deploy robotic processes and Appian apps